 What does it mean to be Australian?
-This question has taken on new significance in recent times as the Australian Curriculum is reviewed, and the History curriculum has undergone a substantial redraft.
-The debate around this learning area in the curriculum has been vigorous and somewhat contentious.
-A history curriculum demands that those who administer (and are the Minister), write, review, teach, learn, and have lived our history have time to deeply consider; What is our history?
+A history curriculum demands that those who write, review, teach, learn, and have lived our history have time to deeply consider; What is our history?
 What should be included in a history curriculum?
-What knowledge is of most value and, importantly, who decides?
-As one History teacher recently noted in the media, ‘There is not one history, there are many histories’.
+What knowledge is of most value and, importantly, who gets to decide?

 We invite teachers and students to immerse themselves in any or all the recommended plays, explore how playwriting captures history, the forms in which it does so, and why that may be important for our present and our future.

-NOTE: Aboriginal teachers and students are advised that some of the plays make reference to people who have died – Sunshine Super Girl, Aliwa!
+NOTE: Aboriginal and Torres Strait Islander teachers and students are advised that some of the plays make reference to people who have died – Sunshine Super Girl, Aliwa!
 Bright World, The Nargun and the Stars.

 RECOMMENDED FOR PRIMARY